 2.2.
-Determining the mechanism for decreased cell viability in high AC concentration microgels
+Determining the Mechanism for Decreased Cell Viability in High AC Concentration Microgels

 The reduced cell viability in the high-AC concentration microgels suggests that increased microgel-microgel adhesion alters rheological properties in a way that reduces injection protection.
-Control experiments revealed that the cytotoxicity seen in these formulations could not solely be attributed to physical NSC-microgel contact or unreacted AC reagents (Methods, Supplementary Information, Figure S4, S5a, S8).
-We also began to observe shear rate dependent increases in cell death as early as 24 h post-injection (Figure S9).
+Control experiments revealed that the cytotoxicity seen in these formulations could not solely be attributed to physical NSCmicrogel contact or unreacted AC reagents (Experimental Section, Figures S4, S5a, and S8, Supporting Information).
+We also began to observe shear rate-dependent increases in cell death as early as 24 h post-injection (Figure S9, Supporting Information).
 These studies support the notion that mechanical trauma dominantly contributes to cell death in our system.
 We also therefore chose to evaluate cell viability at 24 h post-injection in subsequent experiments.

 Cell viability in our microgel injectable formulations appears to be independent of radial position, in contrast to injection with MeHA solution, implying that the microgels protect the NSCs from injection trauma at low shear rates.
-As shear rate increases, cell death increases throughout the microgel but remains radially independent, implying that higher shear rates induce trauma driven by microgel rearrangement.
-The factors governing intermicrogel mechanics are the microgel yield stress, which is a function of intrinsic microgel material properties, and AC bond density.
+As the shear rate increases, cell death increases throughout the microgel but remains radially independent, implying that higher shear rates induce trauma driven by microgel rearrangement.
+The factors governing inter-microgel mechanics are the microgel yield stress, which is a function of intrinsic microgel material properties, and AC bond density.
 To quantify these factors, we probed microgel pack mechanics using rheology and HA hydrogel surface mechanics using atomic force microscopy (AFM).

 2.2.1.
-Rheological characterization of AC microgel packs
+Rheological Characterization of AC Microgel Packs

-We first performed oscillatory rheology to measure the elastic storage modulus, G', and the loss modulus, G", of each AC microgel condition (Figure 5a).
+We first performed oscillatory rheology to measure the elastic storage modulus, G', and the loss modulus, G'', of each AC microgel condition (Figure 5a).
 For all AC concentrations, G' was frequency-independent and greater than G'', indicating dominantly solid-like behavior at low strain.
 Further, we observed minimal changes in low-strain mechanical properties with increasing AC concentration, which is expected due to the molar ratio of DTT being much larger than that of the AC (Methods).
-Despite observing changes in G' that vary by less than a factor of two across all samples, we observed up to a 5-fold increase in G" between the high AC concentration and bare microgels.
-This demonstrates that intra-microgel AC dominantly contributes to G" in the limit of a much higher molar ratio of DTT, enabling us to tune elastic and flow properties independently.
-We then performed unidirectional rheology on the AC microgels and found that bare and low AC microgels behave as Herschel-Bulkley (HB) yield stress fluids (Methods, Figure S10a).
-At low shear rates, $\dot{\gamma}$, HB materials display a plateau in shear stress, denoted as the material yield stress, σ_y , and at high shear rates they showcase constant, sub-Newtonian flow, where $\sigma \sim \dot{\gamma}^{<1}$.
-In contrast, medium and high AC concentration microgels do not have the characteristic plateau at low shear rates and can often display slip-like events, indicated by gradual increase followed by a rapid decrease in σ (Figure S10b).
+Despite observing changes in G' that vary by less than a factor of two across all samples, we observed up to a 5-fold increase in G'' between the high AC concentration and bare microgels.
+This demonstrates that intra-microgel AC dominantly contributes to G'' in the limit of a much higher molar ratio of DTT, enabling us to tune elastic and flow properties independently.
+We then performed unidirectional rheology on the AC microgels and found that bare and low AC microgels behave as Herschel-Bulkley (HB) yield stress fluids (Experimental Section, Figure S10a, Supporting Information).
+At low shear rates, $\dot{\gamma}$, HB materials display a plateau in shear stress, denoted as the material yield stress, σ{γ} , and at high shear rates they showcase constant, sub-Newtonian flow, where $\sigma \dot{\gamma}^{<1}$.
+In contrast, medium and high AC concentration microgels do not have the characteristic plateau at low shear rates and can often display slip-like events, indicated by a gradual increase followed by a rapid decrease in σ (Figure S10b, Supporting Information).
 Shear stresses at a given single shear rate can also vary by more than half an order of magnitude (Figure 5b).